-- o Remove all papers, books, notes, and electronic devices from your desk area and person.
-All electronic devices must be turned off during the exam - o Nothing is allowed on the student's desk except for the test, pencils, scantron and scratch paper - o Clear water/drink bottles with labels removed are approved - o No hats/sunglasses are to be worn during testing in the classroom - o It is the student's responsibility to mark all answers on scantron in pencil (if used in the testing procedure) before the end of the exam.
-Only answers marked on the scantron will be counted. - o It is the student's responsibility to verify all directions on the test before turning in the exam - No questions should be asked of faculty about exam content during a test except for grammar or typographical error questions.
+- Remove all papers, books, notes, and electronic devices from your desk area and person.
+All electronic devices must be turned off during the exam - Nothing is allowed on the student's desk except for the test, pencils and scratch paper - o Clear water/drink bottles with labels removed are approved - No hats/sunglasses are to be worn during testing in the classroom - It is the student's responsibility to verify all directions on the test before turning in the exam - No questions should be asked of faculty about exam content during a test except for grammar or typographical error questions.
 Faculty will not answer or interpret any exam content during a test.
-Definitions of words/terms will not be given during a test - o No extra time will be allowed for students who arrive late for scheduled quiz/exam - o It is the student's responsibility to contact the faculty for scheduling a make-up exam - o Make-up exams will be in the Testing Center - o No scheduled exams will be administered early
+Definitions of words/terms will not be given during a test - No extra time will be allowed for students who arrive late for scheduled quiz/exam - It is the student's responsibility to contact the faculty for scheduling a make-up exam - Make-up exams will be in the Testing Center